CarloNicolini/carlonicolini.github.io/index.md

 <div class="row">
 <div class="col-xs-12">
-In my career I've always been involved with computation in many of its applications.
+I've always been involved with computation in general.
 I've started with Monte Carlo methods in radiation treatment planning, then moved to machine learning.
 In the last years I shifted my attention to computational models of brain fMRI activity exploiting the powerful theoretical machinery of complex networks.
-This blog collects results, ideas and notebooks of my work.
-Not all the content of this website is completely finished, so take it as it is.
+This blog contains temporary results, vague ideas and notebooks that I collect during my daily work.
+For this reason, **most of the content of this website is under construction**, and mathematical contents are not complete, so please do not take it for granted.
 </div>
 </div>